 Consult an academic advisor before registering for a CLEP exam, as not all exams will transfer or be beneficial to your program.
 Transfer credit is granted when the college receives an official score report from the College Board.
-The minimum scores set by MWCC are available from the Advising Center.
-For more information about registration and fees, as well as a complete list of approved exams available at MWCC, please contact Testing Services at 978-630-9244 or click here to visit the Testing Services website.
+For information about registration and fees, a complete list of approved exams available at MWCC, and minimum score requirements, visit the Testing Services website.

 DSST tests allow students to earn college credit by demonstrating their subject knowledge.
 DSST may help students graduate in less time at a lower cost.
 Tests are administered by computer.

 Consult an academic advisor before registering for a DSST test, as not all exams will transfer or be beneficial to your program.
 Students receive their scores immediately after completion of the exams.
 Transfer credit is granted when the college receives an official score report from DSST.
-The minimum scores set by MWCC are available through the Advising office.
-For more information about registration and fees, as well as a complete listing of DSST titles available at MWCC, contact Testing Services at 978-630-9244 or click here to visit the Testing Services website.
+For more information about registration and fees, a complete listing of DSST titles available at MWCC, and minimum score requirements, visit the Testing Services website.

 Assessment of Prior Learning (APL)

 Credits may be earned in some programs for college-level learning acquired through work or informal educational experiences.
-If interested in earning credits for prior learning, students must first meet with an academic counselor to evaluate if Assessment of Prior Learning (APL) is a viable option.
-The student and the academic counselor will review specific course syllabi to determine if the student has mastered the learning outcomes associated with the course(s).
-Once this determination has been made, the student will register for the free self-directed Portfolio Development Course.
-Students will begin the course by creating an alignment chart to aid in the completion of their portfolios.
-Students will then collect and digitize artifacts which demonstrate they have learned the course content.
-Complete portfolios will include critical reflection in which students articulate the connections among the artifacts and the learning objectives.
-Finally, students will submit their portfolios for faculty evaluation.
+If interested in earning credits for prior learning, the student must first meet with an Academic Advisor to evaluate if Assessment of Prior Learning (APL) is a viable option.
+The student and the Academic Advisor will review specific course syllabi to determine if the student has mastered the learning outcomes associated with the course(s).
+Once this determination has been made, the student will register for the free, self-directed Portfolio Development Course.
+The student will begin the course by creating an alignment chart to aid in the completion of the portfolio.
+The student will then collect and digitize artifacts which demonstrate that the student has learned the course content.
+Complete portfolios will include critical reflection in which students articulate the connections between the artifacts and the learning objectives.
+Finally, the student will submit the portfolio for faculty evaluation.
 Students are charged $100 for each portfolio submitted for review.
 Portfolio review costs are not covered by financial aid or other forms of tuition waivers.
 The credits earned through prior learning may not transfer directly to other colleges or universities.
-Prior learning credit cannot be applied to the Criminal Justice program.
+Prior learning credit cannot be applied to the Criminal Justice program or to capstone courses.

 High School Articulation Agreements